groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 - `clearbutton`: adds clear button
 - `searchbutton`: adds search button
 - `placeholder`: if populated with a string, will replace the default placeholder text in the search box.
+- `group`: Optional attribute to add this component to a grouping of related search components.

 ## Testing